Registering devices

 Required security token policy

-In this mode any device connected to Cumulocity IoT must use a security token on establishing the connection and the user must enter the same token when accepting the device.
+In this mode any device connected to Cumulocity must use a security token on establishing the connection and the user must enter the same token when accepting the device.

 The procedure of accepting devices is the same as described in Optional security token policy.

-While in this mode, any devices connecting to Cumulocity IoT without a security token will be blocked and it won’t be possible to complete their registration.
+While in this mode, any devices connecting to Cumulocity without a security token will be blocked and it won’t be possible to complete their registration.

 Bulk device registration

-To connect larger amounts of devices, Cumulocity IoT offers the option to bulk-register devices, that means, to register larger amounts of devices by uploading a CSV file.
+To connect larger amounts of devices, Cumulocity offers the option to bulk-register devices, that means, to register larger amounts of devices by uploading a CSV file.

 Info